 If your accident or injury sounds like any of these, you might need a lawyer

 One of the most common questions that a person has after they have been injured is “Do I need a lawyer?
-Or should I just handle details myself?”
+Or should I just represent myself?”

 The answer to this question is not always simple.
 Add to that the many common misconceptions about personal injury lawsuits, and it’s completely understandable you may not be sure what to do.